Ecoggins has an MBA in Global Management from the University of Phoenix and a Bachelor of Arts in Political Science from CSU.

-From November 2012 to November 2016, an informal survey was taken in an article titled 7 Important Qualifications to Become President of the United States of America about what Americans prefer in presidential candidates.
-This follow up article discusses the findings of that survey.
+From November 2012 to November 2016, an informal survey was taken in an article titled 7 Important Qualifications to Become President of the United States of America.
+The survey asked respondents to consider what qualities they think are most important for presidential candidates to have.
+This follow-up article discusses the findings of that survey.

-The minimal qualifications to run for American President are outlined in Article II of the United States' Constitution.
-They include the following:
+The minimal qualifications to run for U.S. president are outlined in Article II of the U.S. Constitution.
+The president must meet these criteria:

 - Political experience

 - Community volunteer service